UKP-SQuARE/square-core/docs/home/components/skills.md

     - http://multiple-choice-qa for both categorial and multiple-choice Skills.
     - http://generative-qa for generative Skills.
     - http://open-squad for open-retrieval Skills.
 - Skill arguments.
-Here you need to provide a json that specifies the base model and the adapters to use
+Here you need to provide a json that specifies the base model (a Transformer model) and the [adapters](https://adapterhub.ml) to use
  ```
  {"base_model": "....", "adapter": ...}
  ```